Mohitranag18/workshop_booking/README.md

 ## What I Built

-This project helps connect workshop coordinators with instructors across India.
-Students and educators can browse available workshops, propose new ones, and manage their workshop activities through an intuitive web interface.

-## My Complete Contribution

-This entire modernization project was my task, and I transformed every aspect of the application.
+I transformed every aspect of the application.
 Here's what I accomplished:

 ### 1. Backend Modernization: Django Version Upgrade